 Comparative Statements: Format and the Two Mandatory Columns

-A Comparative Statement places two consecutive years side by side and reports the absolute and percentage change for every line item.
-The format below is the one CBSE accepts in the answer book; the markers deduct half a mark for any missing column.
+A Comparative Statement places two years side by side and shows absolute and percentage change for every item.
+A missing column costs half a mark.

 | Particulars | Note No. | Previous Year (₹) | Current Year (₹) | Absolute Change (₹) | Percentage Change (%) |